gustav0thethird/ScriptMesh/README.md

 ## 🛡️ Security

-- All API endpoints are protected with API key middleware.
+- **API key authentication:** Middleware-protected endpoints.

+- **Fernet encryption:** Protects stored agent API keys. (stored in cfg/fernet.key)

+> If the fernet.key is lost, you must regenerate the key and re-register agents.

-- Only whitelisted scripts in the manifest can be executed.
+- **Manifest whitelisting:** Only scripts defined in the manifest can run.
-- You control the runtime and exposure of each agent node.

 ### 🛡️ Pro Tip: Secure Your Deployment